pradeepakumari/ws1/elements.md

 excerpt: "A demo of Markdown and HTML includes"
 #aside: true
 ---
-Establishing Suzuki’s R&D Headquarter in India at IIT Hyderabad
+Establishing <>’s R&D Headquarter in India at IIT Hyderabad

 <!--
 # Heading 1